 - Prevents oxidation from recurring.

-- Won’t stain paint or other materials if removed immediately.
+- Won’t stain paintwork or other materials if removed immediately.

 What We Don’t Like